timohenz/Stock-Market-Snippets/README.md

 Returns Line chart.
 1 = start value = 100% of original investment.
 0.8 = 80% of original investment = -20% YTD. etc.

+### earningsNotification

+A script that notifies me when one of my holdings has an earnings call in the upcoming week.
+It uses a telegram bot and runs on a Raspberry Pi.
+Schedule it to run on mondays 3:00AM via python scheduler or bash/batch.
+Adjust tickers at very bottom.